zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - vendorLandingPageURL: `optional(string)` -  URL of the vendor's landing page
 - In State: `vendorinfo/VendorInfo/value/<vid>`
 - Who can send:
-    - Vendor account who created initial entry
+    - Account with a vendor role who has the matching Vendor ID
 - CLI command:
   - `dcld tx vendorinfo update-vendor --vid=<uint16> ... --from=<account>`